Genetics in the Environment

 IDST 190: Genetics in the Environment Seminar

-Dr. Carrie Wu is Associate Professor of Biology and Coordinator of the Environmental Studies Program -
+Dr. Carrie Wu is a Professor of Biology and Environmental Studies Program Advisor

-As part of the Endeavor program, you will participate in the popular Roadmap to Success pre-orientation program, where you will take a short course led by Dr. Wu.
+As part of the Endeavor program, you will participate in the popular Endeavor Pre-Orientation program, where you will take a short course led by Dr. Carrie Wu.

 Modern global trade and travel have led to the transport of animals, plants, and microbes beyond their native ranges, both intentionally and by accident.
 While many of these organisms do not survive in their new environments, those that do can have devastating biological and economic consequences if they become established.
 In this short course, we’ll explore how scientists are using a variety of approaches to understand why some introduced species become successful invaders.
-Students will also conduct a genetic study to help the Virginia Department of Conservation and Recreation determine whether local marsh grass populations have been invaded by a non-native species that is aggressively spreading throughout the Chesapeake Bay.
+Students will initiate a genetic study (that will continue through the fall semester) to help the Virginia Department of Conservation and Recreation determine whether local marsh grass populations have been invaded by a non-native species that is aggressively spreading throughout the Chesapeake Bay.
+We will also travel to the James River to experience how invasive species are impacting our local natural areas.